cfe-lab/MiCall/docs/steps.md

   * contig_name - name that appears in amino_detail.csv and nuc_detail.csv
   * ref_name - reference name that BLAST found matches in
   * score - calculated by BLAST
-  * match - fraction of the sequence that matched the reference
+  * match - fraction of the sequence that matched the reference, negative for reverse-complemented matches
   * pident - percentage of the matching part that was identical to the reference
   * start - start position of the matching part in the contig sequence
   * end - end position of the matching part in the contig sequence